Two-Step Quantum Search Algorithm for Solving Traveling Salesman Problems: Introduction

 \section{Introduction}

 The traveling salesman problem (TSP)~\cite{dantzig1954solution}, which is recognized as NP-hard, stands as a fundamental optimization problem encountered across various engineering fields.
 Quantum algorithms are anticipated to serve as potent tools and have been extensively studied for optimization problems.
 This is owing to their capacity to explore all candidate solutions simultaneously through quantum superposition.
-Leveraging quantum algorithms as solvers for combinatorial optimization dilemmas is expected to yield advantages across a wide range of societies, including portfolio optimization \cite{slate2021quantum}, traffic optimization \cite{neukart2017traffic}, and vehicle routing optimization~\cite{dantzig1959truck}.
+Leveraging quantum algorithms as solvers for combinatorial optimization dilemmas is expected to yield advantages across a wide range of industries, including portfolio optimization \cite{slate2021quantum}, traffic optimization \cite{neukart2017traffic}, and vehicle routing optimization~\cite{dantzig1959truck}.

-Many quantum algorithms have been widely studied to solve the TSP, offering potential speedups over classical heuristic approaches such as quantum annealing~\cite{PhysRevE.70.057701}, variational quantum eigensolvers (VQE)~\cite{matsuo2023enhancing}, quantum approximate optimization algorithms (QAOA)~\cite{ruan2020quantum,salehi2022unconstrained,qian2023comparative,glos2022space}, quantum phase estimation~\cite{srinivasan2018efficient,tszyunsi2023quantum}, quantum walks~\cite{PhysRevResearch.2.023302}, and quantum search algorithms~\cite{bang2012quantum,koch2022gaussian,zhu2022realizable,tszyunsi2023quantum}.
-Among these quantum algorithms, quantum search algorithms, such as Grover's algorithm~\cite{grover1996fast}, are expected to be powerful tools for solving the TSP since quantum search algorithm offers a quadratic speedup compared to classical counterparts~\cite{bang2012quantum, koch2022gaussian, zhu2022realizable}.
-Therefore, we focus on the quantum search algorithm for solving the TSP in this study.
+Various quantum algorithms have been studied to solve the TSP, offering potential speedups over classical heuristic approaches.
+These can be broadly categorized into quantum annealing~\cite{PhysRevE.70.057701}, variational methods including variational quantum eigensolvers (VQE)~\cite{matsuo2023enhancing} and quantum approximate optimization algorithms (QAOA)~\cite{ruan2020quantum,salehi2022unconstrained,qian2023comparative,glos2022space}, phase estimation methods~\cite{srinivasan2018efficient,tszyunsi2023quantum}, quantum walk-based methods~\cite{PhysRevResearch.2.023302} and quantum search algorithms~\cite{bang2012quantum,koch2022gaussian,zhu2022realizable,tszyunsi2023quantum} including Grover's algorithm~\cite{grover1996fast}.
+Among these approaches, quantum search algorithms stand out as promising for solving the TSP, offering a quadratic speedup over classical methods~\cite{bang2012quantum, koch2022gaussian, zhu2022realizable}.
+Given this potential, we focus on the quantum search algorithm for solving the TSP in this study.